Cordic77/xkb-typewriter-caps/README.md

     10.  ninja -C build/ install
     11.  udevadm hwdb \--update

-Log out, log in, and - et voilá - Caps lock should behave like the Gods intended ;-)
+Log out, log in, and – et voilà – Caps lock should now behave like the Gods intended ;-)

+N.b.: for the above to work, it is necessary to enable XKB's shift(break_caps) option!

+Also, there is a small difference between using the accompanying .patch files and the pre-patched evdev.c – the latter contains a BACKSLASH_ESC_CANCEL_CAPS option, that (if enabled) results in the '#' key, that some keyboards offer, to also disable Caps Lock … this is intended for Vim users, who may already have mapped this key to 'ESC'; if the BACKSLASH_ESC_CANCEL_CAPS option is then enabled on top of that, the '#' key does double duty: besides acting as an Escape, it also turns of Caps Lock.